cimug-org/cim-compare/README.md

 1.3.0

  - The latest release is available at [cim-compare-1.3.0](https://github.com/cimug-org/cim-compare/releases) with all features and/or fixes in the release described there.
- - Beginning with the 1.3.0 release of **cim-compare** distinct JAR files corresponding to the respective release of Sparx EA are now included in the distribution (e.g. `cim-compare-1.3.0-ea15.jar`, `cim-compare-1.3.0-ea16.jar`, or `cim-compare-1.3.0-ea17.jar or `).

 ## License